HardikVasava/HardikVasava/README.md

 ## 🔧 Tech Stack

 - **Languages:** Python
 - **Data Analysis:** Pandas, NumPy
 - **Machine Learning:** Scikit-learn
 - **Deep Learning:** TensorFlow, Keras
-- **Data Visualization:** Matplotlib, Seaborn
+- **Data Visualization:** Matplotlib, Seaborn, **Power BI**
+- **Databases:** **MySQL**
 - **Web Dev:** Flask, ReactJS

 ## ⚡ What I Do

-- Analyze and visualize large datasets to reveal hidden trends and patterns
+- Analyze and visualize large datasets to reveal hidden trends and patterns using tools like **Power BI** and Python
 - Design and deploy ML models that predict, optimize, and automate decision-making
 - Dive into deep learning architectures for more complex and dynamic problem-solving
 - Build intuitive, data-driven applications using **Flask** & **ReactJS**
+- Work with relational databases like **MySQL** to manage and query structured data
 - Stay at the forefront of AI advancements and continually explore new technologies

 ## 🌱 Currently Exploring

 - Advancing deep learning models for real-time, high-accuracy predictions
 - Contributing to open-source ML/DL projects and collaborating with innovators
 - Experimenting with AI and automation to build smarter, more efficient solutions

 ## 📬 Let’s Connect